Developer Guide

 Scenario 1

-with the index 1 in Ez-Schedule
+Context: There exists an Event with the index 1 in Ez-Schedule

 Action: Execute the command: edit 1 n/Basketball

-Result: The name of the Event
+Result: The name of the Event has been updated to Basketball

 Scenario 2

-to make it identical to another Event
+Context: Modify an Event to make it identical to another Event already present in Ez-Schedule

-command with arguments identical to another existing Event
+Action: Execute edit command with arguments identical to another existing Event

 Result: The Response Box will display the message “This event already exists in the scheduler”